cs411-alawini/sp26-cs411-team042-IniwalaBlaster/Readme.md

-# TeamID-SampleProject
-This is a template for CS411 project repository.
-Please make sure that your title follows the convention: [TeamID]-[YourTeamName].
-All TeamID should have a three digit coding (i.e. if you are team 20, you should have `team020` as your ID.).
-You should also make sure that your url for this repository is [sp25-cs411-team000-teamname.git] so TAs can correctly clone your repository and keep them up-to-date.
+team042-IniwalaBlaster

+This repository is the project workspace for CS411 – Team 042 (IniwalaBlaster).

+The repository name and title follow the required convention:
+	•	Team ID: team042 (three-digit format)
+	•	Team Name: IniwalaBlaster
+	•	Repository Naming Convention: sp25-cs411-team042-iniwalablaster.git

-Once you setup your project, please remember to submit your team formation to the team form.
+Once the project is set up, remember to submit your team formation using the official team form.

-## Permission
-You should set the repository to private and add your team members as collaborators.
+⸻

-## Preparing for your release
+Preparing for Your Release
-Eash submission should be in it's own [release](https://docs.github.com/en/repositories/releasing-projects-on-github/about-releases).
-Release are specific freezes to your repository.
-You should submit your commit hash on canvas or google sheet.
-When tagging your stage, please use the tag `stage.x` where x is the number to represent the stage.

-## Keeping things up-to-date
-You should make sure you keep your project root files up-to-date.
-Information for each file/folders are explained.
+	•	Each submission must be created as its own GitHub Release.
+	•	Releases act as frozen snapshots of your repository at submission time.
+	•	Submit the corresponding commit hash on Canvas or the provided Google Sheet.
+	•	Use the following tagging format when creating releases:

+stage.x

+where x is the stage number (e.g., stage.1, stage.2).

+Reference: GitHub Releases documentation.

+⸻

+Keeping Things Up-to-Date

+Ensure that all project root files and folders remain current throughout development.
+Each required file or directory should clearly reflect the latest state of your project.

+⸻

-## Code Contribution
+Code Contribution
-Individual code contribution will be used to evaluate individual contribution to the project.
+	•	Individual code contributions will be evaluated to assess each team member’s participation.
+	•	All team members are expected to contribute meaningfully to the codebase.

+⸻

+Team Information
+	•	Team ID: team042
+	•	Team Name: IniwalaBlaster